Neutrino Flavour Evolution Through Fluctuating Matter: Stimulated Transformation

 \subsection{Rotating Wave Approximation}

-Even though we started with a very general perturbing Hamiltonian, we have found a form for $H^{(B)}$ which has the same structure as that found by Patton, Kneller \& McLaughlin.
+Even though we started with a very general perturbing Hamiltonian, we have found a form for $H^{(B)}$ which has the same structure as that found by PKM.
 From here on, we follow the same procedure to solve for the matrix $B$.
 First we adopt the Rotating Wave Approximation.
-The RWA amounts to selecting a particular value for the integers $m_a$ and $m_b$ in Eq.(\ref{HB_ij}) and dropping all others.
+The RWA amounts to selecting a particular value for the integers $m_a$ and $m_b$ in equation (\ref{HB_ij}) and dropping all others.
 We do not specify a procedure for selecting those integers though algorithms exist.
 We expect there is not one procedure that can be adopted universally for all situations.
 There are some restrictions to be placed on the selection of the integers.
 In order that the resulting Hamiltonian be solvable we cannot make choices for $m_a$ and $m_b$ for every element $ij$ independently.
 Only $N-1$ elements are to be regarded as independent and a suitable set could be either those on the sub/superdiagonal or the off-diagonal elements in a particular row or column.
 The values of $m_a$ and $m_b$ we select will be different for each independent element.
-If we call these chosen integers for element $ij$ by $n_{a;ij}$ and define
+We denote these integers by $n_{a;ij}$ since they are specific both to the frequency $a$ and the element of the Hamiltonian $ij$, and define

 then $H_{ij}^{(B)}$ is simplified to